 It is a crucial ingredient since it makes the curd thick as it would a custard.
 To this core your passion fruit and whisk it all until completely combined.
 DO NOT use carton passion juice.
 You need the actual fruit in order to keep ingredient balance.

 Take a sufuria and put some water to boil and place the bowl with the curd mixture over the sufuria.
 The steam from the water is what will be used to make the curd.
-I did not use direct heat while making this curd because the egg yolk will likely curdle, and no one has time to watch scramble eggs form among passion fruit (yuck!)
+I did not use direct heat while making this curd because the egg yolk will likely curdle, and no one has time to watch scramble eggs form among passion fruit (yuck!).
+Watch the video for a more visual show of the process.

 For your curd, you need to constantly stir for about 10 minutes until it had thickened and coats the back of your mwiko the same way uji (porridge) would when it is ready.
 At the 5 minute mark, add your butter.
-Once done, take form the heat and sieve.
+Once done, take from the heat and sieve.
+If you are making lemon curd though, the sieving will not be necessary because the seeds will not be present.
 Place this in your fridge for it to cool.
 You can make this in advance and just have it in your fridge so that when you need some, you can just get it without going through the whole process.

 Now, for the crepes!